The Path o/t Yellow River through China (3) Lower Reaches

 There is only one waterfall in the entire length of the yellow river.
 These are the Hukou Falls

-GREAT WALL AND YELLOW RIVER:
+GREAT WALL OF CHINA AND YELLOW RIVER:

 HYDRO-ELECTRIC DAMS & PROJECTS ON THE YELLOW RIVER: